Electoral district of Granville

 Granville is an electoral district of the Legislative Assembly in the Australian state of New South Wales in Sydney's West.
 It is currently represented by Julia Finn of the Labor Party.

+Geography

-Granville includes the suburbs of Clyde, Granville, Holroyd, Mays Hill, Merrylands, Merrylands West, South Wentworthville and parts of Greystanes, Guildford, Parramatta, South Granville, Wentworthville and Westmead.
+On its current boundaries, Granville includes the suburbs of Clyde, Granville, Holroyd, Mays Hill, Merrylands, Merrylands West, South Wentworthville and parts of Greystanes, Guildford, Parramatta, South Granville, Wentworthville and Westmead.